 If you're one of the millions selling your car, we're willing to bet you want the most for it.
 In reality, what "the most'' means for you requires a cost-benefit analysis.
 Depending on the type of car you have, your desired payout and willingness to put forth effort, one of these six strategies is guaranteed to get you a fair deal for your car.

-In 2022, 6,890,777 used cars changed hands in the UK.
-Although that number represents a slight decline, the numbers are clear: plenty of people are interested in second hand cars (including yours).
+Last year, 7,643,180 used cars changed hands in the UK, up 5.5% from 2023.
+The numbers are clear: tonnes of people are interested in second hand cars, and that includes yours.

 To meet the millions of UK car buyers, it goes without saying there are plenty of ways to turn your car into cash.